GLACIAL: Granger and Learning-based Causality Analysis for Longitudinal Imaging Studies: Additional Simulation Results

-\section{Constraint-based Baselines with Higher Threshold}
+\subsection{Constraint-based Baselines with Higher Threshold}

-The PC, GFCI, and FGES baselines are run multiple times using different data bootstraps, resulting in multiple graphs.
+The PC, FCI, and GFCI baselines are run multiple times using different data bootstraps, resulting in multiple graphs.
 To combine the graphs, we only retain edges that appear more than half of the runs.
-This procedure is similar to~\cite{shen2020challenges} although they used a more conservative threshold (0.8) in their work.
-Figure~\ref{fig:th08} shows the results of the constraint-based baselines when the threshold of 0.8 (80\%) is used.
-Compared to the results in Figure~\ref{fig:main_7n1}, this more conservative threshold led to worse performance in the baselines.
+This procedure is similar to~\citep{shen2020challenges} although they used a more conservative threshold (0.8) in their work.
+Fig~\ref{fig:th08} shows the results of the constraint-based baselines when the threshold of 0.8 (80\%) is used.
+Compared to the results in Fig~\ref{fig:main_7n1}, this more conservative threshold led to worse performance in the baselines.